 Show your love.
 Perhaps the worst feeling for a generator owner comes after you reassure the family, after the lights go out, that there’s nothing to worry about. (“We have a generator!”)
 And when you go out to fire it up, you learn that you don’t—because you left gas sitting in the fuel tank for the past year.
 If you want your generator to be there for you, mark your calendar to run the generator once a month.
 Putting a load on the generator during a test run (through your transfer switch) ensures that the generator can power your home, not just make noise.

 Classical gas.
 Any fuel left in the gas tank will eventually gum up if you seldom run the engine, but with ethanol in most pumped fuel, you can count on further complications.
 If you leave gasoline in a portable generator’s tank (or in gas cans), be sure you’ve mixed in fuel stabilizer like Sta-Bil 360° Marine, the version with extra protection against ethanol.

 Charge the battery.
 Most generators with electric start have a pull cord as well.
 You use the latter when the battery powering the electric start goes dead, which is often.
 But if you try using the electric start whenever you turn on the generator, you’ll know whether the battery needs charging.

 Check the lube.
 A power outage could happen any time of the year, which means there’s no off-season, as with mowers or snowblowers, during which you could change the oil.
 So you’ll need to decide on when, once a year, you’ll change it—but at least check the level before you run it.

-And another thing….
-There’s a spark plug as well, and your manual will tell you when to change or at least remove and wire-brush it.
+And another thing… There’s a spark plug, too, and your manual will tell you when to change or at least remove and wire-brush it.
 But while you have the manual open, check what else the generator wants, and how often.
-The machine itself might not thank you, but with a working generator you’re far less likely to look like a doofus to your family once the power blows.
+The machine itself might not thank you, but with a working generator you’re far less likely to look like a doofus to your family when the power blows.